cessda/cessda.guidelines.public/platform/TechnicalInfrastructureOverview.md

 See also [Deployment Pipeline overview]({% link platform/DeploymentPipelineOverview.md %}) and [Deployment Pipeline details]({% link platform/DeploymentPipelineDetails.md %}).

 [Jenkins pipelines](https://jenkins.io/doc/book/pipeline/) are used to build, test and deploy components.
-The general principle is to build once, deploy many times and automatically test en route.
+The general principle is to build once, deploy many times, configure on launch and automatically test en route.
 Components are deployed to three different environments (the `development-cluster`, `staging-cluster` and `production-cluster` described above).
 The Docker registry is used as local storage to enable the 'build once, deploy many times' approach.